About this publication scheme

 - About the Department for Infrastructure

-- About DfI - Permanent Secretary, Peter May
+- About DfI - Permanent Secretary, Julie Harrison

-- About DfI - Transport and Resources Group
+- About DfI - Water and Departmental Delivery

-- About DfI - Planning, water and DVA Group
+- About DfI - Climate, Planning and Public Transport

-- About DfI - Roads and Rivers Group
+- About DfI - Transport and Road Asset Management

 What we spend and how we spend it